-Jamie Finch co-founded Lincoln Park Consulting with 31 years of experience and know-how under his belt in the fields of business development, government relations, public affairs, crisis management, and in local, state and national politics.
+Jamie Finch brings to Lincoln Park Consulting (LPC) experience and know-how in the fields of business development, public affairs, crisis management, and government relations at the local, state and federal levels.

-Finch first came to Washington, DC in 1994 when President Bill Clinton appointed him as Director of Government, Public and Family Affairs (SES-03) at the National Transportation Safety Board (NTSB).
-There he worked with Members of Congress, key committees and staff to address the multi-modal safety needs of the America’s transportation systems by directing all public, family and congressional affairs activities at major transportation accidents.
+Finch first came to Washington, DC when President Bill Clinton appointed him as Director of Government, Public and Family Affairs (SES-03) at the National Transportation Safety Board (NTSB).
+There he worked with Members of Congress, key committees and staff to address the multi-modal safety needs of the America’s transportation systems by directing all public, family and congressional affairs activities surrounding major transportation accidents.

 Finch attended the University of Mississippi (Ole Miss), is a graduate of the University of Tennessee, holds a Master of Arts degree from Johns Hopkins University, and has completed classwork for his Ph.D. in Public Policy from Virginia Polytechnic Institute and State University.